PyrApple/ambisonicDecoderJuceStandalone/README.md

 </speakergains>
 ```

+## Warning

-A compensation factor is added to these gains, to compensate for speaker distance from the origin, following the inverse square law.
+Developed as part of the 3DTI toolkit, it followed some exotic requirements.
+This exporter allows an export of order 2 gains regardless of the speakers configuration.
+Furthermore, a compensation factor is added to these gains, to compensate for speaker distance from the origin, following the inverse square law.
+Use to your own risks (or fork and modify).

 ## Convention
 * Channel ordering: ACN